samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

 ## Section 1: Build the Autodock Vina base container
 ### 1.1: Setup
-1. Open a terminal
+1. Open a terminal window
-2. If you have not already, in a new virtual environment with python 3.8 install the ever-given package.
+2. If you have not already, in a new virtual environment with Python 3.8 install the ever-given package.
 Please ensure the version you have installed the latest version listed on [ever-given's PyPi](https://pypi.org/project/ever-given/).
     * command: `pip install ever-given`
 3. If you have not already, clone the SAMPL-containers repository
     * command: `git clone https://github.com/samplchallenges/SAMPL-containers.git`